Last year, Neurofied was present at the Dutch eCommerce exhibition Webwinkel Vakdagen 2018. This exhibition is the biggest meeting place…

 Imagine being at your friend’s birthday party.
 You have a drink, a chat, and then you notice this amazing looking buffet.
 You want to fill up your plate with all the delicious treats.
 However, your personal trainer who drags you into the gym every day is looking over your shoulder.
 Thinking about him and all the effort you made to be healthy makes you like the buffet less and less.
 This is an example of a conflict between two different motivation systems in your brain: wanting and liking.

 What on earth have this table full of food, and bread from the supermarket to do with your business?
 In a lot of cases, what you want is what you like.
 However, as shown above, in some cases this is not what you do.
 Consumer choice is an example where wanting and liking are often in conflict.
 We go back to the supermarket to further demonstrate this.
 Eye-tracking research – where researchers look at the eye movements of their participants – shows that there is a so-called approach-avoidance in the sweets aisle.
-Customers in a supermarket know what they want to buy, but still keep looking at other products too.
+Customers in a supermarket know what they want to buy, but keep looking at other products too.

 To make your product as appealing as possible it is key to get insight into your consumer’s brain.
 The most common way to do this is by asking people about their experiences with your products.
 This is, of course, an informative source, but there is one major problem: it only gives access to the liking system of that individual.
 You should be more interested in the wanting system.
 And that is exactly the point where neuromarketing becomes interesting.
 Knowledge about how the brain works can make you understand the wanting system too.
-This is information that is not directly visible or logic, but despite can hold great value for your sales, popularity and brand.
-In this way, the whole concept of neuromarketing and consumer neuroscience makes sense.
+This is information that is not directly visible or logic, but despite can hold great benefits for your sales, popularity and for improving your brand’s value.